AdrianaMoga/python-helloworld/README.md

 # python-helloworld

-test if the docker is running
+test: docker is pushed to docker hub